venkatesh5993/Terraform-Assessment/README.md

 •Others in your team should be able to maintain the solution.
-•How you would measure the quality of your solution? we will be maintaining terraform terraform.tfstate file on s3 we will follow code maintain best practices like PR approval from senior.
+•How you would measure the quality of your solution?

+we will be maintaining terraform terraform.tf state file on s3 we will follow code maintain best practices like PR approval from senior.